DipanshRaj/Clustering/README.md

-# Clustering
-Using K-means &amp; hierarchical clustring for customer segmentation
+Used K-means & hierarchical clustring for customer segmentation